-These may include breaks in wires or connection or any missing connection to ground or power etc. Once the schematic is done, the board layout view is checked.
+These may include breaks in wires or connections or any missing connection to ground or power etc. Once the schematic is done, the board layout view is checked.

 Step 3.
-The components are moved at proper places that make good sense.
+The components are moved to proper places that make good sense.

 Step 4.
 For the board production, signals are assigned to each layer and varying signals on a single layer cannot touch.

 Step 5.
-After the signals are laid, a design rule check needs to run to ensure proper placement of holes, traces, etc. These rules can be customized as well.
+After the signals are laid, a design rule check needs to run to ensure the proper placement of holes, traces, etc. These rules can be customized as well.

 Step 6.
 If the design is approved, the design files can be uploaded.

 The communication language of PCB fabrication is a Gerber file or IPC-2581.
 Each board has multiple files, one for each layer.
 Another file known as the "drill file" is used to define where holes need to be drilled.

 When the Gerber files are uploaded, it will run its own error check procedure.
 It produces an image file that can be printed and used to check what the final layer will look like.
 You'll need to enter the PCBA number.

 The one-stop PCBA manufacturer PCBONLINE ensures customer satisfaction and reliability.
 They build and assemble nearly perfect PCB boards with very perfect working and neatness.
 The pricing also goes down with an increase in the number of orders.

 Here are some details of the PCBONLINE:

-- It has its three own PCBA factories and facility, as well as a group of in-house R&D teams of 100+ engineers and 500+ technicians.
+- It has three PCBA factories and facility, as well as a group of in-house R & D teams of 100+ engineers and 500+ technicians.

 - It can manufacture 1 to 100 layer PCBs/PCBA that is quite advanced, such as the high-frequency PCBA, aluminum PCBA, rigid-flex PCBA, HDI PCBA, etc.

 - It provides free services including the design for excellence (DFX), design for test (DFT), design for manufacturing (DFM), and design for assembly (DFA).

 - It accepts custom PCBA orders for prototypes, small-batch, and massive production.